Updated Tobacco, Smoke & Vape-free Campus Policy

 - Creates a 100% tobacco-free, smoke-free, and vape-free environment on campus.

-The Policy Management Steering Committee will be launching an awareness initiative this summer including new signage to be placed on the campus grounds prior to August 1, 2021.
+The Policy Management Steering Committee launched an awareness initiative this summer including new signage placed on the campus grounds prior to August 1, 2021.

 Non-compliance with this policy may prompt an educational response by SUNY Brockport, which may include information regarding the existing policy, the rationale for the policy, and the availability of nicotine cessation support services, both on and off campus.